The Masters set for epic finale: Scottie Scheffler faces stiff final-day challenge from star-studded field

 "You just have to stay positive no matter what.
 I had a great break on 18...
 I'll take that any day of the week.

 "It's very difficult to chase, but I'm going to take what I can on this golf course where I can, and I've got to make some putts.
-If I can make some putts tomorrow, I think I can have a good opportunity.
+If I can make some putts, I think I can have a good opportunity.
 I'm excited."

-Cameron Smith: 2022 Open champion, currently six shots off the pace at one under
+Cameron Smith: 2022 Open champion, six shots off the pace at one under

 "I think I'm still in the golf tournament.
 The way that the golf course is playing, I feel really confident with my ball striking - it's probably the best I've felt in a while - and it only takes one or two their way and one or two my way, then suddenly it's really close.

 "I'd like to think I'm a pretty smart golfer.
-I've just got to keep doing what I'm doing, hitting it to 15, 20 feet, and hopefully they go in tomorrow.
+I've just got to keep doing what I'm doing, hitting it to 15, 20 feet, and hopefully they go in.
 I've just got to keep grinding it out."

 Max Homa: Tied at the top with Scheffler and DeChambeau heading into day three, a round of 73 has him two strokes off the lead at five under